Last Updated on March, 2023 by Edison

-The more you know about the prospect’s business before making the call, the better the chances will be to close the sale.
+The more you know about the prospect’s business before making the call, the better the chances of closing the sale.

 4. Don’t exaggerate

-You need to realize that your offer is valuable but your customer can live without your product/service – unless you are a heart surgeon.
+You must realize that your offer is valuable, but your customer can live without your product/service – unless you are a heart surgeon.

 So, don’t exaggerate your product’s benefits.

-The “must-have” products which include food & drink, healthcare, clothing, housing, and transport.
+– The “must-have” products include food & drink, healthcare, clothing, housing, and transport.

-And “nice to have” products which the buyer can do without – Books, music, magazine subscriptions, TV, video games, jewellery, etc.
+– And “nice to have” products the buyer can do without – Books, music, magazine subscriptions, TV, video games, jewelry, etc.

-They also want more money, to advance their career, have a secure future, and good health.
+They also want more money to advance their careers, secure a future, and have good health.
 In short, people want to succeed in everything.